 The dominant treatment approach for restrictive eating disorders today is equivalent to attempting to de-sensitize someone with a severe phobia of sunflowers by telling them a) it’s not about the sunflower at all in any case, b) there are good sunflowers and bad sunflowers and so the sufferer still needs to be vigilant, and c) as long as the sufferer does not flip into becoming a full-blown sunflower lover, then it will be possible to recover from the phobia and live a normal and balanced life where the person neither yearns for nor overly fears sunflowers.

 In that entire scenario no one thought to suggest that sunflowers are not a threat to anyone and therefore the treatment specialist will set out to provide opportunities to reinforce the inherent benign nature of sunflowers such that the patient is able to recalibrate his or her threat response.
 If they end up loving sunflowers, then how nice is that?
 They are pretty cheery flowers after all.

 And unlike sunflowers, food is critical for life.
 None of us can fear what an eating disorder fears.

 Weight Restoration Does Not Necessarily Equal Remission

-Many will visit Your Eatopia after several months of conscientiously working on recovery from a restrictive eating disorder.
+Many will visit this site after several months of conscientiously working on recovery from a restrictive eating disorder.
 Because there are so many treatment programs that are not evidence-based, many are eating far too little to dependably restore their optimal weight and repair damage.
-I discuss these realities in several blog posts, however you will likely find I Need How Many Calories?!! a good place to get evidence on actual intake requirements.
+I discuss these realities in several blog posts, however you will likely find I Need How Many Calories?!! and MinnieMaud Method and Temperament-Based Treatment good place to get evidence on actual intake requirements.